Blog #4.

 A significant barrier of cobblestones, broken bricks, wooden barrels, and garbage existed on the opposite side of this roadway.

 People fired firearms into the square.
-Suddenly, I heard horses clatter behind me, and a loud shot rang.

 We heard continuous gunfire outside the window, but he worked too quickly to notice.
 His frantic eyes were slightly closed yet sharp and bright when opened.